-6. Sign up for direct deposit
+4. Sign up for direct deposit

-7. Look for a volume discount
+5. Look for a volume discount

 Some banks waive fees or give a discount when you maintain multiple accounts.
 But be sure to ask, because this is not a certainty.

-8. Maintain a minimum balance
+6. Maintain a minimum balance

 Banks often waive the monthly checking account fee if you keep a minimum balance in the account.